apache/spark/docs/running-on-yarn.md

 We call this variant `no-hadoop` Spark distribution.
 For `with-hadoop` Spark distribution, since it contains a built-in Hadoop runtime already, by default, when a job is submitted to Hadoop Yarn cluster, to prevent jar conflict, it will not populate Yarn's classpath into Spark.
 To override this behavior, you can set <code>spark.yarn.populateHadoopClasspath=true</code>.
 For `no-hadoop` Spark distribution, Spark will populate Yarn's classpath by default in order to get Hadoop runtime.
-Note that some features such as Hive support are not available in `no-hadoop` Spark distribution.
 For `with-hadoop` Spark distribution, if your application depends on certain library that is only available in the cluster, you can try to populate the Yarn classpath by setting the property mentioned above.
 If you run into jar conflict issue by doing so, you will need to turn it off and include this library in your application jar.